surifirstpin/biplus_documentation/docs/New Website.md

 ## Our Vision and Mission

-At FirstPin, we live and breathe the philosophy that people matter and results count.
+We live and breathe the philosophy that people matter and results count.

 ## Knowledge is Power
 Get Informed with the insights and resources provided by us.